 1) I think the biggest myth of our time is that fat is harmful, especially saturated fat: that it causes high cholesterol and heart disease.
 So many people still have fat phobia, but where have our fat free diets taken us?
 To bigger waistlines and higher rates of diabetes, since we now snack on fat free refined carbs high in sugar or processed flours that break down into sugars.
 Think pretzels, pasta, frozen yogurt, Snackwell cookies.
 Remember those?
 Gross.

-Anyway, it’s sugar and refined, processed foods that cause the inflammation that contributes to heart disease.
-AND the man-made hydrogenated fats and highly refined vegetable and seed oils– all relatively new foods, processed to be cheap.
+It’s actually sugar and refined, processed foods that cause the inflammation that contributes to heart disease. (source) AND the man-made hydrogenated fats and highly refined vegetable and seed oils— all relatively new foods, processed to be cheap.
 Excess sugars are converted to lipids by the liver, driving up triglycerides, which can increase inflammation and atherosclerosis.
 Click here to read why eating fat doesn’t raise cholesterol levels.

 2) Does red meat cause cancer?